urho3d/urho3d/Readme.txt

         - Live resource reloading in the editor (Windows only so far.)
         - More accurate frame timing.
         - Bugfixes to physics jittering and FBO performance issue on Linux.

+V1.16   - Switched to Bullet physics library.
+        - More physics constraint types.
+        - Rendering and networking performance optimizations.
+        - Use Squish library to implement software DXT decompression when not supported in hardware.